Social Media Marketing

 HubSpot is one of the most popular CRM solutions available as it integrates with most tools and is easy to use.

-It offers many features, and here’s how you can use it for social selling.
+It offers many features (one of our favorite is the AI Content Writer), and here’s how you can use it for social selling.

 While social selling starts with building a relationship with your potential customers, you eventually want to track which prospects convert into customers and what touchpoints occurred in the sales funnel before they become customers.